Rick D. Wasserman

-Rick Darrin Wasserman is an American voice, stage and television actor from Michigan who voiced several animated projects and video games including Batman: Arkham City, The Last of Us, BioShock 2, Saints Row The Third, Lollipop Chainsaw, The Avengers: Earth's Mightiest Heroes, Planet Hulk and Call of Duty.
+Rick Darrin Wasserman is an American voice, stage and television actor who voiced several animated projects and video games including Batman: Arkham City, The Last of Us, BioShock 2, Saints Row The Third, Lollipop Chainsaw, The Avengers: Earth's Mightiest Heroes, Planet Hulk, and Call of Duty.
 He is married to Tamara Ann Hogan.

 Early life and career

-He graduated from Temple University with a BA in Theatre in 1995 and later from the University of Missouri with a MFA in Acting in 1998.
+Wasserman graduated from Temple University with a BA in Theatre in 1995 and later from the University of Missouri with a MFA in Acting in 1998.

-Known for his distinctive deep voice, his best known voice over roles include Thor and other characters on The Avengers: Earth's Mightiest Heroes, Clayface in Batman: Arkham City, Nicholai Ginovaef in Resident Evil: Operation Raccoon City and the Hulk in Planet Hulk.
+Known for his distinctive deep voice, his best known voice over roles include Thor in The Avengers: Earth's Mightiest Heroes, Clayface in Batman: Arkham City, Nicholai Ginovaef in Resident Evil: Operation Raccoon City, and the Hulk in Planet Hulk.

 Wasserman has had a prolific career on stage since the late 1990s.
 In 2000, he played Irving Berlin in The Wilma Theater's production of The Tin Pan Alley Rag.
 In addition to critical acclaim, he also received a nomination for The John Barrymore Award for his performance.